HOSSACK - DUCATI

 Background:

-Also Norman was more interested in building a comparative bike, 'one to one' to the original Ducati 800 and so did not take the available advantage of moving the engine weight forward and thereby solving a known Ducati problem.
-As the HOSSACK wheel travels near vertically the engine could be about 3.5cm further forward in the frame.
+Norman selected the 800 Super Sport because it's the last air cooled version, and this made for a simpler and quicker build.
+Bypassing the radiator and fan and 'plumbing' required for a liquid - cooled machine made for a cleaner design process.
+Also, Norman was more interested in building a bike that could be compared 'one to one' with the original Ducati 800 and so did not take the available advantage of moving the engine weight forward and thereby solving a known Ducati problem.
+Since the HOSSACK wheel travels near vertically the engine could be about 3.5cm further forward in the frame.

 The Hossack Experience: